 In addition to refocusing the B-cell targeting of Gen7+ vaccine designs, at about the same time in mid August, empirical T-cell data allowed selection of epitopes for improving T-cell immunogenicity.
 In particular, a few new CD8 epitopes were selected from non-surface and non-structural proteins, and these provide broad coverage of the most common HLA/MHC alleles.
+Similar to our strategy for redundancy, we have included multiple T-cell epitopes for common alleles.

-PREPARATION OF CHITOSAN NANOPARTICLE VACCINE (updated 8/19/20)
+PREPARATION OF CHITOSAN NANOPARTICLE VACCINE (updated 10/2/20)

 Published protocols exist for the robust production of chitosan nanoparticle vaccines.
 Various parameters for creating chitosan nanoparticles of specific sizes and characteristics have been studied and optimized.
 Ideal target nanoparticle size is in the range of about 100 nm to 200 nm, which is in the size range of many viruses, including SARS-CoV-2.
-Key parameters that influence particle size are chitosan concentration, chitosan to TPP ratio (charge ratio, or mass ratio, CS:TPP), salt concentration, and peptide or protein loading of the nanoparticle (higher load, larger size).
-118
+Key parameters that influence particle size are chitosan concentration, chitosan to TPP ratio (charge ratio, or mass ratio, CS:TPP), salt concentration, and peptide or protein loading of the nanoparticle (higher load, larger size).121

 Chitosan is a deacetylated form of chitin, which is found in mushrooms and the shells of crustaceans such as shrimp and crabs (seafood allergies are not allergies to chitin).
 Deacetylation produces free amino groups, and a high density of positive charges on chitosan.
 A solution of chitosan is mixed with negatively charged triphosphate (sodium triphosphate, STP a.k.a. tripolyphosphate, TPP) under rapid stirring or vortexing.
 Ionically bonded gel nanoparticles form spontaneously upon mixing with TPP, including when mixed together with peptide.
-The method here is adapted from published methods for creating peptide-loaded nanoparticles119, and protein (ovalbumin) loaded nanoparticles.120
+The method here is adapted from published methods for creating peptide-loaded nanoparticles122, and protein (ovalbumin) loaded nanoparticles.123